 Appearance

-Anna’s hummingbirds are covered in mostly green and gray, though the males and females are easy to tell apart if you know what to look for.
+Anna’s are medium-sized hummingbirds with a stocky build.
+Their beak is black and straight.
+They are green along their back and sides, with grayish underparts.
+Males and females are easy to tell apart if you know what to look for.

 Male